avaframe/AvaFrame/docs/moduleAna5Utils.rst

 .. figure:: _static/thalwegTime_FD.png
     :width: 90%

-    Thalweg-time diagram example.
+    Thalweg-time diagram example: : The y-axis contains the distance from the beta point along the avalanche path, e.g. the thalweg.
+Dots represent the avalanche front with the slope being the approach velocity.
+Red star marks the maximal approach velocity.

 ..
 Note::
   The **tt-diagram** requires info on an avalanche path (see :ref:`moduleAna3AIMEC:ana3AIMEC: Aimec`).
-  The simulated **range-time diagram** requires info on the x, y coordinate of the radar location, a point in the direction of the field of view, the aperture angle and the width of the range gates.
-  The maximum approach velocity indicated in the diagrams is computed as the ratio of the distance travelled by the front and the respective time needed for two increments along the path/ radar's field of view.
+  The simulated **range-time diagram** requires info on the coordinates of the radar location (x0, y0), a point in the direction of the field of view (x1, y1), the aperture angle and the width of the range gates.
+The maximum approach velocity is indicated in the distance-time diagrams with a red star and is computed as the ratio of the distance travelled by the front and the respective time needed for two increments along the path/  radar's field of view.

 Theory